alan-turing-institute/rrp-selfassessment/_sources/introduction.md

 This book is a living document and work-in-progress.

-We have plans to update, improve, and revise it.
+We have plans to improve and revise it, in order to broaden the scope beyond data science in healthcare.
 Therefore, if you want to contribute or have any feedback, we would encourage you to get in touch: <a href="mailto:cburr@turing.ac.uk">cburr@turing.ac.uk</a>